fgr-17/ocre-workspace/README.md

 After that, you should have 2 different containers, that should be visible when running `docker ps`:

-* ocre-dev
+* ocre-dev >> mapped in `/application` dir for west compatibility
 * ocre-sdk

 Both containers are mounting the working directory to have full visibility.

-You can jump into the console of each container by running:
+You can jump into the terminal of each container by running:

 ~~~bash
 docker exec -it ocre-dev bash